presto8/hydra/README.md

 Hydra doesn't reinvent the wheel.
 It stands on the shoulders of giants:

 - Backup programs: restic, hashbackup, duplicacy, kopia, ...
-- File transfer (for backup to peers): syncthing
+- Storage of configuration settings: git
 - Storage of secrets: password-store (pass), gpg
+- File transfer (for backup to peers): syncthing, minio, ...